 Street markets in Thailand are called walking streets in English.
 These streets do not actually walk and the term derives from the Thai to English translation.
 Chiang Mai is the venue for two walking street markets every week.
 Vendors at both markets sell a huge assortment of the handicrafts, fabrics, clothing, handmade jewellery, accessories and toys Chiang Mai is renowned for.
 The vibrant atmosphere is added to by street musicians.

 The first walking street market is held in the traditional silver shop and silversmith district on Wualai Road every Saturday.
 This is the smaller of the two walking street markets and starts up at about 16:00, although it does not really get going until at least two hours later.
-Shoppers can browse stalls laden with the likes of carved candles, sandals, silk boxer shorts, lanterns and lamps, toys made out of old Coke cans and model motorbikes crafted from wood.
+Shoppers can browse stalls laden with the likes of carved candles, sandals, silk boxer shorts, lanterns and lamps and wooden toys.

 As is the case with most Thai walking street markets, there is a good selection of snacks and drinks on offer.
 Refreshing passion fruit juice and deep fried meatballs (look jin) are always worth trying.
 Rejuvenating Massages and street musicians are other enticements to head down to Wualai walking street on a Saturday.